ayucd/why-would-you-do-that/README.md

 #### WEEK 6 : Read papers on RL, deep RL and multi-agent RL.
 #### WEEK 7 : Involved a QL-tweak to our original Python implementation [Part B]

+# Model Abstract

+Rational decision-making in a multi-agent environment where kin-based altruism does not exist is governed by inferences drawn from the game theory, the social theory as well as conflict theories.
+Thus, we can say that if we understand these theories and strategies well, the decisions made by the agents can be predicted.
+Through this project, we are trying to understand the various rational decisions that can be made by an agent in a multi-agent environment by playing with the various modelling parameters.
+To do this, we set up an environment on Python with multiple agents suspended within it.
+We have completed this project in two parts, keeping the same environment but changing the decision-making parameters, and each part provides us with thoughtful observations.